AuiDrome/auidrome/README.md

 2. People idendified that are currently members of the *pedalodrome* (and even members of the *restodrome*) can see **the protected data** of the user.
 That info will be stored in a different repository administrated by the collective interested in the project the people is *pedaling* for in the *pedalodrome* (examples of the protected data could be *the email* account or *company phone number* of the user).

-3. Only the user (and eventually others that have been granted to have it) have access to the user's **private data**.
+3. Only the user (and eventually others that have been granted by the user to have it) have access to the user's **private data**.
 That info will be in YAR (Yet Another Repository, the private one) and will store data as the personal telephone of the user or the MAC of her or his Smartphone.

+Follows in doc/todoes_and_ideas.md

 ## Installation
 Application written in Ruby+Sinatra (+ WebSockets to share "auidos" between people simultaneusly connected to the server).